Bonytail chub: Range and status

-The bonytail chub was once found in the Colorado River basin in many U.S. states, including Arizona, California, Colorado, Nevada, New Mexico, Utah and Wyoming.
+The bonytail chub was once found in the Colorado River basin in many U.S. states, including Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming.
 It also occurred in the part of the basin in Mexico, but it has been extirpated from this country.
-This fish species experienced the most abrupt decline of any of the long-lived fishes native to the main-stems of the Colorado River system.
-No remaining wild population is self-sustaining and it is functionally extinct.
+This fish species experienced the most abrupt decline of any of the long-lived fishes native to the main stems of the Colorado River system.
+No remaining wild population is self-sustaining, and it is functionally extinct.
 Its survival currently relies on release of hatchery-produced fish; several hatcheries maintain this species.
 Bonytail chubs were one of the first fish species to reflect the changes that occurred in the Colorado River basin after the construction of Hoover Dam; the fish was extirpated from the lower basin between 1926 and 1950.
 They may still be found in the Green River of Utah and perhaps in the larger Colorado River water bodies.
-Gila elegans was added to the US list of endangered species on April 23, 1980 and was first recognized as Endangered in 1986 by IUCN.
-In 2013, its IUCN status was upgraded to Critically Endangered.
+Gila elegans was added to the US list of endangered species on April 23, 1980 and was first recognized as endangered in 1986 by IUCN.
+In 2013, its IUCN status was upgraded to critically endangered.

-There is contention about the reintroduction of the bonytail chub.
+Reintroduction of the bonytail chub is contentious.
 Some are concerned about the amount of water used to increase stream flows that are required for adequate bonytail chub habitat.
 Bass fishermen are concerned about facilitating the recovery of the bonytail chub by the removal of smallmouth bass, a popular gamefish.
 Fears of spreading the quagga mussel, an invasive species that clogs water pipelines and fouls marine equipment, has halted the reintroduction of the bonytail chub in Arizona, pending establishment of a stocking protocol that is satisfactory to Arizona wildlife officials.

 Habitat

 Bonytail chub prefer backwaters with rocky or muddy bottoms and flowing pools, although they have been reported in swiftly moving water.
-They are mostly restricted to rocky canyons today but were historically abundant in the wide downstream sections of rivers.
+They are mostly restricted to rocky canyons today, but were historically abundant in the wide downstream sections of rivers.